Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Deformations of -calibrated submanifolds

 \subsection{Acknowledgement}

-LV warmly thanks HVL and the Institute of Mathematics of the Czech Academy of Sciences for their hospitality during his stay in Prague, where part of this project was developed.
+LV and LS warmly thank HVL and the Institute of Mathematics of the Czech Academy of Sciences for their hospitality during their respective stays in Prague, where part of this project was developed.
 LV is member of the GNSAGA of INdAM.
+We also thank the referees for their careful reading of this manuscript, which helped us to correct some inaccuracies and to significantly improve its exposition.